-In civil cases, digital forensics may help with electronic discovery (eDiscovery).
+In civil cases, digital forensic teams may help with electronic discovery (eDiscovery).
 A common example is following unauthorized network intrusion.
 A forensics examiner will attempt to understand the nature and extent of the attack, as well as try to identify the attacker.

-There are a number of process models for digital forensics, which define how forensic examiners should gather, process and analyze data.
-That said, digital forensics investigations commonly consist of four stages:
+There are a number of methodologies for the forensic process, which define how forensic examiners should gather, process, analyze, and extract data.
+Digital forensics investigations commonly consist of four stages:

-- Seizure: Prior to actual examination digital media is seized.
+- Seizure: Prior to actual examination, the digital media is seized.
 In criminal cases, this will be performed by law enforcement personnel to preserve the chain of custody.

-- Acquisition: Once exhibits are seized, a forensic duplicate of the data is created.
-Once created using a hard drive duplicator or software imaging tool then the original drive is returned to a secure storage to prevent tampering.
-The acquired image is verified with SHA-1 or MD5 hash functions and will be verified again throughout analysis to verify the evidence is still in its original state.
+- Acquisition: Once the assets are seized, a forensic duplicate of the data is created, using a hard drive duplicator or software imaging tool.
+Then the original drive is returned to secure storage to prevent tampering.
+The acquired image is verified with SHA-1 or MD5 hash functions and will be verified again throughout the analysis to verify the evidence is still in its original state.

-- Analysis: After acquisition, files are analyzed to identify evidence to support or contradict a hypothesis.
+- Analysis: After the acquisition of the evidence, files are analyzed to identify evidence to support or contradict a hypothesis.
 The forensic analyst usually recovers evidence material using a number of methods (and tools), often beginning with the recovery of deleted information.
-The type of data analyzed varies but will generally include email, chat logs, images, internet history and documents.
-The data can be recovered from accessible disk space, deleted space or from the operating system cache.
+The type of data analyzed varies but will generally include email, chat logs, images, internet history, and documents.
+The data can be recovered from accessible disk space, deleted space, or the operating system cache.

 - Reporting: Once the investigation is complete, the information is collated into a report that is accessible to non-technical individuals.
 It may include audit information or other meta-documentation.

-In the 1980s, federal laws began to incorporate computer offences.
-Canada was the first country to pass legislation in 1983, with the United States following in 1986, Australia in 1989 and Britain's Computer Misuse Act in 1990.
+In the 1980s, federal laws began to incorporate computer offenses.
+Canada was the first country to pass legislation in 1983, with the United States following in 1986, Australia in 1989, and Britain's Computer Misuse Act in 1990.

-In the 1990s there was a high demand for digital forensic resources and the strain on the central units led to regional or even local groups to handle the load.
-This led to the science of digital forensic maturing from an ad-hoc set of tools and techniques to a more developed discipline.
+In the 1990s there was a high demand for digital forensic resources and the strain on the central units led to regional or even local groups handling the load.
+This led to the science of digital forensics maturing from an ad-hoc set of tools and techniques to a more developed discipline.

 By the late 1990s, mobile phones were more widely available and advancing beyond simple communication devices.
 Despite this, digital analysis of cell phones has lagged behind traditional computer media due to the proprietary nature of devices.